pulumi/examples/aws-ts-static-website/README.md

 [![Deploy](https://get.pulumi.com/new/button.svg)](https://app.pulumi.com/new)

-# Static Website using AWS and TypeScript
+# Secure Static Website Using Amazon S3, CloudFront, Route53, and Certificate Manager
 This example serves a static website using TypeScript and AWS.

 This sample uses the following AWS products: